nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case: UC04 - View profiles**

-**Precondition: There is at least one profile added into DorManagerPro**
+**Precondition: There is at least one profile added into DorManagerPro.**

 **MSS:**

 1. User requests to view all profiles.
 2. DorManagerPro displays all profiles.
-3. User requests to view certain profiles based on the profiles features (tags, roomNumber, number, name)
+3. User requests to view certain profiles based on the profiles features (tags, roomNumber, number, name).
 4. DorManagerPro displays all profiles with all attached information.

    Use case ends.